+The health benefits of collagen include helping the body’s connective tissue, joints, cartilage, tendons, ligaments, skin, hair and nails stay as healthy as possible.
 Collagen is particularly rich in amino acids glycine, proline, hydroxyproline and arginine.
-These help the body’s connective tissue, joints, cartilage, tendons, ligaments, skin, hair and nails stay as healthy as possible.

 Studies have shown that collagen can help aid digestion, reduce gut inflammation, heal stomach ulcers, and regulate acid secretion.
 The reason collagen peptides are able to help with all of these issues is because of their robust amino acid profile.
 The amino acids in collagen that help with gut health and digestion are: